PayU-EMEA/woo-payu-payment-gateway/README.EN.md

 * Methods `PayU - payment card` and `PayU - secure form` enable card payments and differ only with the way the card data is entered. **Should not be configured both at once**.
 * In case `PayU - bank list` method is switched on, the following payment types are removed from the list: cards if `PayU - payment card` or `PayU - secure form` is on, Blik if  `PayU - Blik` is on, installments if `PayU - installments` is on, Klarna if `Payu - Klarna` is on, Twisto if `PayU - Twisto` is on, PayPo if `PayU - PayPo` is on.
 * `PayU - secure form` method requires the shop to be available via HTTPS (for local tests, the address should be http://localhost)
-* Even if  `PayU - payment card`, `PayU - secure form`, `PayU - Blik`, `PayU - installments`, `PayU - Klarna`, `PayU - Twisto` and `PayU - PayPo` are on, they may be not visible in case they are not configured on your POS in PayU system or if the amount is outside min-max range for the given payment type.
+* Even though  `PayU - payment card`, `PayU - secure form`, `PayU - Blik`, `PayU - installments`, `PayU - Klarna`, `PayU - Twisto` and `PayU - PayPo` are on, they may be not visible in case they are not configured on your POS in PayU system or the amount is outside min-max range for the given payment type.

 ## Configuration
 #### Global configuration